ElementAI/haven_old/README.md

             'cpu': '2'}
 ```

-Then, run the following command,
+Then run the following command,

 ```
 python trainval.py -e mnist -sb ../results -r 1 -j 1
 ```
-The `-j 1` argument launches each experiment in `exp_list` independently and a job id is assigned to the experiment.
+The `-j 1` argument launches each experiment in `exp_list` concurrently and a job id is assigned to each experiment.

 #### 3. Visualize the Results